Gustaf Einar Du Rietz: Academic career

 Having been a docent since 1921, in 1934 Du Rietz was appointed as both professor of plant ecology at Uppsala University (emeritus in the early 1960s), and as the director of the institute.
 He had served temporarily in this latter position since Sernander's retirement in November 1931.
 Sernander established the "Uppsala school", known for treating plant communities as tangible entities rather than abstract constructs and for advocating an empirical, inductive approach that emphasised life forms, stratification, dominance, and the significance of smaller non-flowering plants and fungi (cryptogams).
 This approach was primarily analytical, focusing on the analysis, characterisation, and classification of vegetation independently of habitat factors, which were to be considered subsequently.
 Du Rietz would later carry on the research traditions of the "Uppsala school".
 Du Rietz taught high-level material without being difficult to understand, and became popular among botany students.
 Under his supervision, the plant biology seminar flourished.
 According to his biographer, the Swedish plant ecologist Hugo Sjörs, Du Rietz was regarded as an inspiring academic teacher.
-It is reported that his students were inclined to undertake large and challenging projects, often requiring considerable time to complete.
-Du Rietz valued thorough documentation and comprehensive reporting of research materials.
-The scope of plant groups and environments studied by the students was diverse, predominantly involving field research.
-Although Du Rietz insisted on formal accuracy, he reportedly did not often intervene directly with the content of students' dissertations.
-This approach is said to have fostered a supportive environment that contributed to the development of doctoral students into independent researchers.
 A few of his students, Sten Ahlner, Gunnar Degelius, Torsten Hasselrot, and Rolf Santesson, later became notable lichenologists.
 Stig Waldheim and Ove Almborn were also influenced by the Uppsala school of phytogeography even though they were associated with Lund University.

-Du Rietz resumed his international contacts on a large scale during the first major International Botanical Congress after the Second World War, in Stockholm in 1950.
-Einar was then responsible for the plant geography section as well as for its excursions and the many guide books for these that were published.
-He personally led a series of excursions: from Västergötland to Uppland, an archipelago excursion, and a very frequently visited mountain excursion in the Abisko area; in the latter, he brought a megaphone so his voice could be heard over the wind.
-Sjörs regarded these events as the fourth pinnacle in Du Rietz's professional career, following his doctoral dissertation, the 1925 field trip, and achieving his professorial qualifications.

 After this phase of his career, Du Rietz started researching the plant genus Euphrasia (eyebrights), both local and foreign species.